The 7 days of the week in French: + Meaning & surprising ancient origins

 In Occitan and Catalan, the word for Tuesday is inverted.

-For example, in French the word for Tuesday is Mardi (mar-di).
-But in Occitan and Catalan, you take the last syllable (di), and you put it in front, which gives you dimars.
+For example, in French, the word for Tuesday is Mardi (mar-di).
+But in Occitan and Catalan, you take the last syllable (di) and put it in front, which gives you dimars.

 The Anglo-Saxons

-English on the other hand, which is a Germanic language uses a mix of Germanic, Norse and Roman names for the days of the week.
+On the other hand, English is a Germanic language and uses a mix of Germanic, Norse and Roman names for the days of the week.

 This is why some days of the week sound so different in English and French.